SIP Failover and Redundancy

 - Retry Interval: 30-60 seconds (how often to retry the primary after failover).

-Tip: Do not set the Invite Timeout too low (under 3 seconds) as network jitter could cause false failovers.
+Tip: Do not set the INVITE Timeout too low (under 3 seconds) as network jitter could cause false failovers.

 Monitoring